whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 The financial desperation that powers most market economies also compels poor people to fight the wars of the rich.
 In unhealthy cultures around the world, plenty of people join the police or military as a way to escape poverty or dangerous neighborhoods.

-Prison labor also keeps wages low and workers desperate, as prisoners can be forced to do work for pennies per hour.
+Prison labor also keeps wages low and workers desperate, as prisoners can be forced to do work for pennies per hour, or for nothing at all.
 Just as chattel slavery kept wages low in the Americas for centuries, prison slave-labor keeps wages low in many countries today.

 Widespread financial desperation leads to _coerced consent_, where workers who are desperate for money will consent to their own exploitation, each person choosing the least-bad job just to survive.**

+Insecurity is common at all levels of wealth.
+The poor have little money, and they may not know month to month how they will make ends meet.
+Even the rich feel insecure, knowing that their wealth is the only thing allowing them to live comfortably.
+With insecurity so widespread, is it any wonder so many people cling to whatever money they can get?**

 Of course, rulers may not need to force bankers, politicians, and individual bosses to all play their part.
 All they need to do is create an economy that systematically rewards selfishness, and the people who cultivate selfishness will inevitably take these roles and get rich, playing their part in maintaining their profit economy.